canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 }
 ```

-The above example, stored in `my-model.json`, contains the following modified
+The above example, we've stored in a file called `my-model.json`, contains the
-properties:
+following modified properties:

 - `base`: provides the run-time environment
   _core18_ is the current standard base and as is built from [Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/).
 See [Base snaps](https://forum.snapcraft.io/t/base-snaps/11198) for more details.